michel8195/competitions/SIGIR_eCommerce_Challenge_2021/task1_session_based_rec/README.md

   <font size="1">Fig. 1 - Our base Transformer architecture</font>
 </p>

+## Baseline Models
+Simple reference baselines are available in the [baselines](baselines/) folder.
+The `popularity_baseline.py` script demonstrates predicting the most popular items for every session.

 ## Setup the environment

 The next sections describe two alternatives to setup the environment to run the pipelines: Docker and Conda.